-London attack: ISIS claims follower was behind rampage
+London attack: Khalid Masood named as perpetrator

 May: 'Our values will prevail'

-In a defiant speech, May vowed that Britain's freedoms and liberties would remain undiminished.
+In a defiant speech, May vowed that Britain would not be cowed by the attack.

 "Yesterday an act of terrorism tried to silence our democracy.
 But today we meet as normal -- as generations have done before us, and as future generations will continue to do -- to deliver a simple message: we are not afraid.
-And our resolve will never waiver in the face of terrorism.
+And our resolve will never waver in the face of terrorism.

 "And we meet here, in the oldest of all Parliaments, because we know that democracy -- and the values it entails -- will always prevail."